 - Assignments and experience abroad

 I’m well aware that personal contact can also have negative effects.
-This makes it arguable that the company should favor the organization of a poker tournament (i.e. gambling), for example.
-We have repeated discussions with customers in this regard concerning whether their company should shepherd its workforce to prevent negative things and whether it can even fulfill this role.
-Maybe adult employees can (and should) be allowed to live in an effective, collegial manner according to their own ideas in the corporate environment?
+This makes it arguable as to whether the company should favor the organization of poker tournaments (i.e. gambling), for example.
+We have repeated discussions with customers in this regard concerning whether their company should shepherd its workforce to prevent negative behaviors or interactions and whether it even can fulfill this role.
+Can (and should) adult employees even be allowed to live in an effective, collegial manner according to their own ideas within a corporate environment?

-I am firmly convinced that it is bordering on the outrageous for companies to deny their employees the right to indicate, for example, their hobbies in their profiles.
+I’m firmly convinced that it borders on the outrageous for companies to deny their employees the right to indicate, for example, their hobbies in their profiles.
 Measures designed to prevent private interaction outside of working hours are also pure poison.

 Link to this page: https://seibert.biz/intranetbookexperts